Formerly Known As Policy Number: 22.11

 - Military Service

-If employment with the University or SLAC ended for any other reason, an employee will not be eligible to request or receive reimbursement for expenses after the date employment ended.
+If employment with the university or SLAC National Accelerator Laboratory ended for any other reason, an employee will not be eligible to request or receive reimbursement for expenses after the date employment ended.
 However, if an application was submitted and approved, and tuition and fees were paid directly to the employee’s school prior to the date employment ended for any reason, their will not be required to repay that amount.

 8. Tax Implications